 instructions

-- Store in a glass jar in the fridge (the jar that you blend it in would work great with the lid)*.
+- Store in a tightly sealed jar in the fridge.
+As it sits in the fridge, it will thicken up.
 Mayo will keep until the expiration date on the eggs.
-Enjoy on your food of choice!

 Marianne says